vero-nika-2828/yasmin-jas-photography/README.md

 * Title makes it clear on which page the visitor currently is
 * Form and address box  cover 1/3 of the screen size
 * Background image covers the rest of the page for better visual effect
-* Form and and address box is centered on smaller devices
+* Form and address box is centred on smaller devices
 * Relates to following user stories: 10,13

 ![Contact page title](./assets/readme%20_docs/contact-page-title.JPG)